fuel-packages/fuel-kohana-orm/README.md

 					//'activerecord',
 				),

-		   And add 'orm' to array:
+		   And add 'kohana-orm' to array:
 				'packages'	=> array(
 					//'activerecord',
 					'kohana-orm',